 - Classes are used to distinguish one type of objects from another

 - A class is a set of objects that share a common structure and a common behavior

-- Each object is an instance of a class, refer Fig. 3 and 4
+- \circ Each object is a instance of a class, refer Fig. 3 and 4

 - A class is a specification of,

 - 1. Structure (instance variable)

-- 2. Behaviour (methods)
+- 2. Behavior (methods)

 - 3. Inheritance for objects

-Fig. 1.3.
-Ada, Riche, James and Writh are objects of the class Employee
+Fig. 3 Ada, Riche, James and Writh are objects of the class Employee